MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 You have now written the code in your `popup.js` file to send a message to the content page that is embedded on the current active tab page, but you have not created and injected that content page.
 Do that now.

-## Updating your manifest.json for content and web access
+5. Update your manifest.json for content and web access

 The updated `manifest.json` that includes the `content-scripts` and `web_accessible_resources` is as follows.